 *Fluid acrylic is very different from regular acrylic paint and familiarizing yourself with it’s viscosity will be helpful before beginning.
 While typical acrylic paint has thickening agents it to help give it texture for the artist to work with, high-flow fluid acrylic does not have any thickening agents, it is simply pigment in a thin–liquid form.
 It flows and floods in a way that is even more fluid than ink-based pigments.
 Because of this unique feature, liquid acrylic is particularly fun to experiment with- and MESSY!
 It comes in many shades but the iridescent gold is my absolute favorite.
 It’s a metallic gold that looks expensive and elegant.
 Incorporated into this project it creates a metallic bloom that appears to be suspended in clear water.

-Place a drop – only one drop – of the iridescent gold liquid acrylic on to your base object (the stone, sea glass, or other object that you have selected).
+Place a drop – only one drop – of the iridescent gold liquid acrylic on to your base object (the stone, sea glass, or another object that you have selected).
 The drop of liquid acrylic should stay in a droplet form.
 Don’t force it to spread yet.

 On top of the droplet of iridescent gold liquid acrylic, place a small amount of resin – perhaps just a half a teaspoon – directly on top of the droplet of gold paint.
 Instantly, you’ll begin to see these two substances react and influence the movement of one another.